Evolving Agents: Interactive Simulation of Dynamic and Diverse Human Personalities: AGENT ARCHITECTURE

-Insight - Overall Process of the Contextual Incident: Cognitive psychology emphasizes the holism of cognition, where people combine information and relevant contexts to complete an integrated cognitive process\cite{minsky_society_1988}.
+Insight - Overall Process of the Contextual Incident: Cognitive psychology emphasizes the holism of cognition, where people combine information and relevant contexts to complete an integrated cognitive process\cite{solso_cognitive_2005}.
 However, in our system, the information filtered through the memory module remains a vast amount of fragmented data, making it difficult for agents to integrate them for holistic thinking.
 Therefore, we designed the Insight submodule within the Cognition module to help simulate this holistic thinking process.
-What's more, we aim for Insight to reflect the diversity of individual cognitive processes.
-Thus, we enable Insight to reference the complete character structure, summarizing and reflecting on all events of the day and the long-term memory.
-In practical tests, we can intuitively perceive that each agent has distinctly unique insights into daily events.
+Moreover, we aim for insight to reflect the diversity of individual cognitive processes.
+Thus, we enable insight to reference the complete character structure, summarizing and reflecting on all events of the day and the long-term memory.
+In practical tests, we can intuitively perceive that each Agent has unique insights into daily events.

-For example, on the first day, Benjamin realizes that becoming a well-rounded individual requires not only technical breakthroughs but also efforts in humanitarian care and social skills.
+For example, on the first day, Benjamin realizes that becoming a well-rounded individual requires technical breakthroughs and efforts in humanitarian care and social skills.
 On the second day, Benjamin sees the potential for integrating technology with the humanities, beginning to incorporate a humanitarian perspective into his technical explorations, seeking a harmonious balance between the two.
 The procedure of such is shown in Figure 11.